 2003 NHL Entry Draft (Nashville, Tennessee)

-There were three very late picks in 2003 that have all proven to be quite successful in their NHL careers.
+There were three very late picks in the 2003 NHL entry draft that have all proven to be quite successful in their NHL careers.
 In fact, this is where you’ll find the only goaltender to make the list.
 But first, it was San Jose who found a player in the seventh round that would prove to be a dominant scorer.

 With the 205th overall pick, the Sharks drafted Joe Pavelski – a pick that they certainly don’t regret making.
 In eight seasons with the Sharks, Pavelski’s played in 561 career regular season games recording 415 points (191g-224a).
 It doesn’t stop there.